Background music "Hello New Day" courtesy of Roger Clyne and the Peacemakers.

 BACKGROUND MUSIC CONTROLS

 The San Francisco World Spirits Competition is the first comprehensive, international spirits judging ever held in the United States on an annual basis.
 Judging is based on a blind, consensual procedure ensuring competitive integrity, making this annual competition the most reputable and recognized competition in the spirits industry.
-Note: The 2012 Competition was held at the distinguished Hotel Nikko in downtown San Francisco on March 23, 24, and 25.
-Deadline for entries is 1 March 2013.
+The 2014 Competition was held at the distinguished Hotel Nikko in downtown San Francisco.
 For more information, visit: http://www.sfspiritscomp.com/

-The 2nd annual Ohio Tequila Festival will be held Thursday May 2nd from 5:30 pm to 10 pm at Zocalo Mexican Grill and Tequileria located at 2071 E. 4th street Cleveland OH 44115.
-Tickets cost $50.
-Attendees will be treated to tequila samplings, Mexican food, and live entertainment.
-For more information, visit: http://www.zocalocleveland.com/2013/01/11/clevelands-2nd-annual-tequila-festival/
+The 3rd annual Ohio Tequila Festival was held Saturday May 10th at Zocalo Mexican Grill and Tequileria located at 2071 E. 4th street Cleveland OH 44115.
+Tickets cost $30 to $50.
+The tequila festival offered tequila samplings, scrumptious hors d'oeuvres, educational workshops, and a margarita showdown.
+For more information, visit: https://ohiotequilafestival2014.eventbrite.com

 historians have long believed Tequila (mezcal wine) was being